Definition of counterprogramming

 : the scheduling of programs by television networks so as to attract audiences away from simultaneously telecast programs of competitors

-First Known Use of COUNTERPROGRAMMING
+First Known Use of counterprogramming

-Seen & Heard
+Seen and Heard

 What made you want to look up counterprogramming?
 Please tell us where you read or heard it (including the quote, if possible).